tigerfanxiao/dev_notes/AWS/AWS 系统架构.md

 # S3

-### S3-Transfer Acceleration

-Amazon S3 Transfer Acceleration enales fast, easy, and secure transfers of files over long distance between your end users and an S3 bucket.

-Transfer Acceleration takes advantage of Amazon CloudFront's globally ditributed edge locations.
-As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.

 ### Multipart uploads

 use multithreading to upload large files to S3 buckets in parallel (the parts of the file are uploaded in parallel).